mattidell/MavensMate/README.md

 Have a bug or a feature request?
 [Please open a new issue](https://github.com/joeferraro/mavensmate/issues).
 Before opening any issue, please search for existing issues.

-**Always include your MavensMate version number(s) (for example, MavensMate.app v0.35.1 and MavensMate for Sublime Text 3.0.8) AND plugin client version number (for example, Sublime Text 3 build 3051)**
+**Always include your MavensMate version number(s) (for example, MavensMate.app v0.35.1 and MavensMate for Sublime Text 3.0.8) AND plugin client version number (for example, Sublime Text 3 build 3051) when submitting issues.**

 ## Documentation